andre-g-pedro/wages-and-employment-english/README.md

 ---

-## 📈 Impact & Learnings
+## 📈 Impact & Learning

-This project helped improve:
+This project helped enhance:

-- 💡 Design of dashboards focused on economic analysis
+- 💡 Dashboard design focused on economic analysis
-- 💡 Advanced practice with charts and slicers
+- 💡 Advanced work with charts and slicers
 - 💡 Visual interpretation of wage and employment trends
 - 💡 Organization of multivariate data for portfolio use